makeplane/docs/src/pages/docker-compose.md

 ---

-### Restarting the Server
+### Restarting the server

-In case you want to make changes to `.env` variables, without stopping the server or you noticed some abnormalies in services, you can restart the services with RESTART option.
+In case you want to make changes to `.env` variables, without stopping the server or you noticed some abnormalities in services, you can restart the services with RESTART option.

-Lets again run the `./setup.sh` command.
+Let's again run the `./setup.sh` command.
 You will again be prompted with the below options.
-This time select `4` to restart the sevices
+This time select `4` to restart the services

 ```
 Select a Action you want to perform: